 - Restorative meeting;

 - Behaviour contract;

+- Lesson removal;

-- Reset;
+- Internal exclusion

-- Host school Reset;
+- Host school Lesson removal;

 - suspension;

 - Managed move;

 - Permanent exclusion; and

 - Referral to social services or police.

 Confidentiality and anonymity are very sensitive issues when dealing with allegations and cases of sexual harassment and online abuse.
-In all cases West Exe will work in-line with safeguarding principles and in conjunction with any other relevant agencies to protect students.
-Ultimately, West Exe will balance the victim's wishes with our duty to protect the victim and other students within the school setting.
+In all cases, West Exe School will work in-line with safeguarding principles and in conjunction with any other relevant agencies to protect students.
+Ultimately, West Exe School will balance the victim's wishes with our duty to protect the victim and other students within the school setting.
 Any decisions made will be discussed with all concerned and handled sensitively.